Do you find it hard talking to others about money?

 You’ll have greater confidence in managing your money.
 This allows you to achieve the financial goals you’ve set out.

-Why is Financial Literacy important?
+Why is Financial Literacy important in Singapore?

 In a report released by OECD in 2020, it lists down some benefits of being financially literate: